Sexual Misconduct (Title IX)

 - Communicate verbally or in writing with the person whose behavior in unwelcome and clearly request that the unwelcome behavior stop immediately, and/or

 - Speak with the appropriate supervisor who may then speak with the person whose behavior is unwelcome.

-Individuals who wish to file a formal complaint of sexual misconduct should complete the Sexual Misconduct Report Form, located in electronic format on the MACC website and MyMACC and in hard copy in the Office of Student Services and in each off-site office.
+Individuals who wish to file a formal complaint of sexual misconduct should complete the Sexual Misconduct Report Form, located in electronic format on the MACC website and MyMACC and in hard copy in the Office of Student Affairs and in each off-site office.
 All Sexual Misconduct Report Forms will be forwarded to the Title IX Coordinator.
 Information in these reports required for Clery Act reporting or involving the safety of the College community will be shared with the Director of Security and Residential Life.
 The remaining sections of this policy outline the procedures undertaken following a formal complaint.
 (See Section VII for a description of the investigation of reports.)

 The option to pursue criminal charges is the complainant's choice.
 Victims of sexual misconduct should not assume that the College is aware of such conduct.
 Reporting sexual misconduct to a College official does not substitute for notification of appropriate law enforcement authorities.
 However, area law enforcement agencies and MACC strive to work collaboratively to share information needed to maintain a safe campus environment.